-If you're a freelancer or business owner/operator providing scribing or editing services to the public, it's important to have some policies and procedures to keep you personally safe at work.
-These might include 1) OH&S rules for physical safety, 2) safe strategies for meeting clients at appropriate times and venues, and 3) being a good judge of character and relying on it.
+If you're a freelancer or business owner/operator providing scribing or editing services to the public, it's important to have some strategies in place to keep you personally safe at work.
+These might include 1) OH&S rules for physical safety, 2) safe strategies for meeting clients at appropriate times and venues, and 3) being a good judge of character and relying on your intuition.

-While occupational health and safety regulations are the norm in larger workplaces, many scribes and editors who work from home-based offices don't place any importance on having a formal OH&S policy or even making sure they maintain a safe workplace.
-But whether you work in an external office or work alone in a home-based office, it's important to have a set of rules about OH&S and stick to them to make sure you maintain safety in your workplace; e.g. for a scribe or editor that OH&S policy might include (but is certainly not limited to) having:
+Many freelancers or business owners who work from home-based offices don't place any importance on having a formal Occupational Health and Safety policy or even making sure they maintain a safe workplace.
+But whether you work in an external office or work alone in a home-based office, it's important to have a set of rules about OH&S and stick to them to make sure you maintain safety in your workplace; e.g. for a scribe or editor that OH&S policy might include having:

-If you're a scribe or editor freelancer or owner/operator working from home, and you need to meet or consult with a male client who has a formal office in town and/or works for a large business or company, it's usually safe and appropriate for you to meet him in his office.
+If you're a female freelancer or owner/operator working from home, and you need to meet or consult with a male client who has a formal office in town and/or works for a large business or company, it's usually safe and appropriate for you to meet him in his office.

-If you're a female freelancer or owner/operator, don't invite a male client you don't know from a bar of soap to meet you in your home-based office unless:
+If you're a female freelancer or owner/operator, don't invite a male client to meet you in your home-based office unless:

-If you need to do some work for a male client either in their home or in an office based within their home, suggest an initial meeting with them in a public place so you can have a chat with the client and assess how safe they are before deciding to take that next step of meeting them in their home.
+If you need to do some work for a male client either in their home or in an office based within their home, suggest an initial meeting with them in a public place so you can have a chat with them and assess how safe they are before deciding to take that next step of meeting them in their home.
 Never visit a male client in his house unless you've already met him elsewhere and are very confident it is safe to meet him in his home.

-If you're a home-based business owner or freelancer working from home: don't advertise your office (i.e. your home) address in your advertisements, website or anywhere online unless you can't avoid it.
-That way, the only way for a new client to find out where you live - or worse, to drop into your home-based office unannounced - is for you to tell them.
+If you're a home-based business owner or freelancer working from home, don't advertise your office address unless you have to.
+That way, the only way most clients can find out where you live - or drop into your home-based office unannounced - is for you to tell them your address.

-Regardless of your client's gender or issues, the safest place for you to meet a new client is in a public place.
+Regardless of your client's gender or issues, the safest place for a freelancer to meet a new client is in a public place.
 Most libraries have alcoves where you can have semi-private meetings and some have private meeting rooms for hire which might be more appropriate for confidential matters.
-Depending on the type of job and client and what you want to talk about or work on during your meeting, a quiet cafe or pub might also be an appropriate place to meet.
+Depending on the type of job and client and what you want to work on during your meeting, a quiet cafe or pub might also be an appropriate place to meet.

 This article is based on my own experiences since 2002 when I started On Time Typing as a sole trader scribing and editing business in Darwin, which has over the years evolved into an online scribing, editing and audio transcription business with clients across Australia.